fbpx

 How long does it take to recover from an injury?

 This depends entirely on how severe your injury is.
 Very mild injury may require just a week or two.
 Severe injuries may take many months.
-We’ll advise you of what you can expect at your appointment and do everything we can to help you get better as quickly as possible.
+We’ll advise you of what you can expect at your appointment and do everything we can to help you improve as quickly as possible.

 We offer a range of innovative treatments to help you recover as quickly as possible.
 These include shockwave treatment for faster healing and repair, foot mobilisation therapy, orthotics, and much more.